MyLabBook/drupal-eln/README.md

 6. When it asks you for the database, use the database that you created (e.g. elndb) and the username and password for the database.

-7. You should then see a screen that says that your application is created.
+7. You should then see a screen that says **Drupal already installed**.
 This will be using the data from the database that you just created (e.g. elndb).
+There should also be a link to **View your existing site**.
+Click on the existing site link to view your new ELN.

 **At this point, you should have a fully working Drupal based ELN that you can modify and update as desired.**